arif891/layx/README.md

 - 🖼️ **Image Optimization:** Boost performance with the integrated image optimizer.
 - 💻 **Command-Line Interface (CLI):** Efficiently manage your projects with our intuitive CLI.
 - 🚀 **No Runtime Needed:** Enjoy optimal performance without any runtime dependencies.
+- 🌐 **File-Based Routing:** File-based routing supported in Apache and similar servers like LightSpeed (common in Cpanel hosting).

 ## 🧠 Approach